bmeviauac01/datadriven/docs/homework/mongodb/index.md

 This exercise is optional.
 You may earn **2+2 points** by completing this exercise.

-Use GitHub Classroom to get your personal git repository at <TBD>.
+Use GitHub Classroom to get your personal git repository at <https://classroom.github.com/a/ePdcRbph>.
 Clone your repository.
 It contains a skeleton and the expected structure of your submission.
 After completing the exercises and verifying them commit and push your submission.

 ## Required tools